 Watch out for similar behavior in the future.

-The upside of dealing with a client you grew to resent is that you can go forward with a much clearer idea of who you do and don’t want to work with next.
-Bouffard recommends preparing a few open-ended questions about their preferences ahead of interviews with potential clients.
+Bouffard recommends preparing a few open-ended questions about a prospective client's preferences.
 “Ask to describe a previous creative collaboration that went well for them.
-If there isn’t one — that’s important!” she says.
+If there isn’t one, that’s important!” she says.
 And don’t be afraid to outline your own needs and preferences in the same conversation.
 If you expect prompt and adequate pay, constructive notes, and reasonable deadlines, tell that potential client directly.
 “Be firm and clear in your ways.
 A bad fit might just opt themselves out for you,” Bouffard says.
-If you know someone who might be a better match for their personality and working style, you can offer to connect them.
-This extra step can make your refusal a little more graceful, but it’s by no means a requirement.

 You Might Also Like: